 Number of Fellowships (Reference)

 (1) See p.
-3 for the selection policy common to all programs.
+3 of PROGRAM GUIDELINES for the selection policy common to all programs.

 (2) In addition to (1), applications will be screened according but not limited to the following points: